-17. Peer on Peer Abuse (Allegations of abuse made against other children)
+Child on Child Abuse (Allegations of abuse made against other children)

-- All members of staff at Otford Primary School recognise that children are capable of abusing their peers.
-Peer on peer abuse can take many forms, including (but not limited to) bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexually harmful behaviour and violence and 'sexting'.
-The school is mindful that some potential issues may by be affected by the gender, age, ability and culture of those involved. - Otford Primary School believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
-Any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures, as outlined in Section 7, above and in accordance with Kent Safeguarding Children Board procedures.
+All members of staff at New School Canterbury recognise that children are capable of abusing their peers.
+Child on child abuse can take many forms, including (but not limited to) bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexual harassment and sexual violence, and 'sexting'.
+The school is mindful that some potential issues may by be affected by the gender, age, ability and culture of those involved.

-- Otford Primary School is aware of the potential gender issues that can be prevalent when dealing with peer on peer abuse including but not limited to, being sexually touched/assaulted or being subject to initiation/hazing type violence. - Further information about the schools response to specific allegations of abuse against pupils can be located in the following policies: behaviour, anti-bullying, online safety. - The school will respond to cases of "sexting" (or Youth Produced Sexual Imagery) in line with the UKCCIS "Sexting in Schools and Colleges" guidance and KSCB guidance. - Further information in relation to the schools approach to "sexting" can be found in the school Online Safety Policy (located in the Safeguarding folder on the Intranet) - The school will take steps to minimise the risk of all forms of peer on peer abuse.
-We will ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and to ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.). - Further information can be found in the Sex Education Policy, Anti-Bullying Policy and the Online Safety Policy. - Pupils who have been experienced peer on peer abuse will be supported by: - Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance - Pupils who are alleged to have abused other pupils will be helped by: - Discussing what happened, establishing the specific concern and the need for behaviour to change - o Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
-This may include official warnings, detentions, removal of privileges (including denial of online access), fixed-term and permanent exclusions. - Speaking with police or other local services (such as early help or children's specialist services) as appropriate - Otford Primary School is aware of and will follow the KSCB procedures (www.kscb.org.uk) for supporting children who are at risk of harm as a result of their own behaviour.
+New School, Canterbury believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
+Any incidents of child on child abuse will be managed in the same way as any other child protection concern and will follow the same procedures, as outlined in Section 7, above and in accordance with Kent Safeguarding Children Board procedures.

+New School, Canterbury is aware of the potential gender issues that can be prevalent when dealing with child on child abuse including but not limited to, being sexually touched/assaulted or being subject to initiation/hazing type violence.

+The school will respond to cases of "sexting" (or Youth Produced Sexual Imagery) in line with the UKCCIS "Sexting in Schools and Colleges" guidance and KSCB guidance.
+Further information in relation to the schools approach to "sexting" can be found in the school Online Safety Policy that can be found on the website.

+The school will take steps to minimise the risk of all forms of child on child abuse.
+We will ensure that respect of personal boundaries and a knowledge of appropriate behaviour is taught and upheld every day.

+Pupils who have experienced child on child abuse will be supported by:

+- Offering them an immediate opportunity to discuss the experience with a member of staff of their choice - Being advised to keep a record of concerns as evidence and discussions regarding how to respond to concerns and build resilience, if appropriate. - Providing reassurance and continuous support - Working with the wider community and local/national organisations to provide further or specialist advice and guidance

+Pupils who are alleged to have abused other pupils will be supported by:

+- Discussing what happened, establishing the specific concern and the need for behaviour to change - Informing parents/carers to help change the attitude and behaviour of the child - Providing appropriate education and support - Sanctioning them in line with school behaviour/discipline policy.
+This may include official warnings, fixed-term and permanent exclusions. - Speaking with police or other local services (such as early help or children's specialist services) as appropriate

+New School, Canterbury is aware of and will follow the KSCB procedures (kscb.org.uk) for supporting children who are at risk of harm as a result of their own behaviour.

-18. Safeguarding Children with Special Educational Needs and Disabilities
+Safeguarding Children with Special Educational Needs and Disabilities

-Otford Primary School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
+New School, Canterbury acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
 They may have speech, language and communication needs which may make it difficult to tell others what is happening.